hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ExperienceNotes.md

 #### About Prediction
 * When you are predicting the probability, you can adjust the estimator threshold.
 Sklearn default threshold is 0.5, but if the dataset is not balanced, then 0.5 is not the case.
+  * <b>But if you can checking any results before prediction results, such as feature importance using `fit()`, this method won't help</b>.
+I met a situation that with this method, you may get better prediction results, but in fact you training results may have lower precision or recall.
 * When using sampling, built-in sklearn methods may not work well in many data imbalancing cases.
 We can also try to set class_weight in the estimator.
 Setting it as balanced may not work well, sometimes you may need to set the majority class with lower ratio

 [1]:http://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html